President’s Welcome

 NPC Friends and Family

 In 2014, the number of “friends” on the NPC Friends and Family contact list totaled fewer than 200, not counting NPC employees.
-Today, there are over 1,200.
-In 2014, the 501(c)3 organization had a total of $213,960 in net assets, which included seven unique scholarship funds.
-As of 2023, net assets for NPC Friends and Family total $2,088,757 and include over thirty named and memorial scholarships.
-In the 2014-2015 academic year, a total of $18,390 in scholarships was awarded to 29 unique students.
-In the academic year of 2022-2023, $197,618 was awarded to 106 unique students, an increase of $76,712 over the previous academic year.
+Today, there are over 1,400.
+In 2014, the 501(c)3 organization had a total of $213,960.00 in net assets, which included seven unique scholarship funds.
+As of 2024, net assets for NPC Friends and Family total over $2.5 million and include over thirty named and memorial scholarships.
+In the academic year 2014-2015, a total of $18,390.00 in scholarships was awarded to 29 unique students.
+In the academic year 2023-2024, over $173,000.00 was awarded to 96 unique students.
 Since 2018, the organization has been awarded the Platinum seal of approval by Candid (Formerly GuideStar) the nonprofit that helps other nonprofits across the country to connect with funders who support their work.
 This award is based on integrity and transparency and enhances the ability of the organization to continue to help NPC students improve their lives, and thus the lives of their families and communities, through the transformative power of education.

 About NPC Friends and Family